 Labor relations with some employee groups continue to be pressured.
-The county's employees are represented by six labor organizations; the largest two: SEIU and Laborers' International Union of North America (LIUNA), represent about 72% of all county employees.
-Contracts with SEIU, LIUNA and the Riverside Sheriff's Association (RSA) expired in June 2016.
-The county reached an impasse and is currently in the fact finding phase with SEIU and LIUNA with no firm date for resolution.
-SEIU implemented a two-day strike in early September 2017.
-Members of the Riverside Sheriff's Association (RSA) unit rejected a tentative agreement with the county in October, after which the county imposed its last, best and final offer.
+The county's employees are represented by six labor organizations; the largest two: SEIU and Laborers' International Union of North America (LIUNA), represent about 74% of all county employees.
+Contracts with SEIU and the Riverside Sheriff's Association (RSA) expired in 2016 and the county reached an impasse and imposed contract terms on RSA in October 2017.
+The county is in fact finding with SEIU, which implemented a two-day strike in early September 2017.
+In March 2019, the county settled with LIUNA after contracts had expired in June 2016 with terms generally favorable to the county, reducing the number of step increases to one from two and for a lower total compensation increase than requested.
 According to the county, the primary negotiation issues relate to merit increases.
-The county is also in negotiations with two smaller bargaining units whose contracts have also expired.

-The county has the authority to ultimately impose terms and contracts if agreement is not reached, as occurred with RSA.
+The county has the authority to ultimately impose terms and contracts if an agreement is not reached, as occurred with RSA.
 In addition, the county has demonstrated its capacity to implement layoffs and furloughs in times of revenue decline; however, an inability to continue to control labor costs in light of other cost demands could put negative pressure on the rating.

 The county estimates the ongoing cost of an inmate class action lawsuit settlement at about \$40 million per year.
-This amount compares to fiscal 2019 general fund discretionary revenues of \$799.5 million and overall budget of \$5.6 billion.
+This amount compares with fiscal 2019 general fund discretionary revenues of \$781 million and an overall budget of \$5.6 billion.
 Management has identified offsets to this additional outlay, including adjusting and delaying staffing for the new John J. Benoit Detention Center and establishing a requirement for county departments to absorb any staffing cost increases.
 In addition, the county continues to implement recommendations from a Strategic Plan for Criminal Justice produced by KPMG Consulting for the county and a preliminary jail utilization report provided by California Forward, a bipartisan governance reform organization.
 The county expects implementation of both to result in considerable costs savings, as well as revenue recovery.